-The ScaleNet anti-scale water conditioning system eliminates hard water scale with virtually no homeowner maintenance, salt additives or electricity.
-The system prevents destructive hard scale buildup on pipe, valves and other plumbing system components using template-assisted crystallization (TAC) technology.
-ScaleNet media use TAC to attract hardness minerals and convert them into harmless particles that float freely through the system.
+The ScaleNet anti-scale water conditioning system eliminates hard water scale with virtually no homeowner maintenance, no salt additives and no electricity.
+The system prevents destructive scale build-up on pipe, valves and other plumbing system components using template-assisted crystallization technology, which attracts hardness minerals and converts them into harmless particles that float freely through the system.

 On Sept.
 22, 2011, TOPS Veterinary Rehabilitation in Grayslake, Ill., initiated a pilot test to study the effectiveness of HydroFlow’s water conditioning technology on its canine therapy pools.
 TOPS is in the business of veterinary rehabilitation, and one of the treatment options it often employs is hydro-treadmill therapy.
 The facility has two 1,000-gal therapy pools supported by a large, pool-sized sand filtration system, a dual-speed filtration pump and a booster pump for the jets.